-Shifting assets to your heirs (or trusts for their benefit) during your life offers both long-term and short-term financial benefits.
-First, by transferring income-producing assets, you can possibly reduce total family income tax liability associated with the property (although this advantage may be diminished by the "kiddie tax" and compressed trust tax brackets).
+Shifting assets to your heirs (or trusts for their benefit) during your life offers both long-term and shortterm financial benefits.
+First, by transferring incomeproducing assets, you can possibly reduce total family income tax liability associated with the property (although this advantage may be diminished by the "kiddie tax").
 Second, you can help your children build wealth of their own.
 Finally, you can reduce the size of your estate and therefore, ultimately, the tax on your estate.
 If properly planned, shifting assets can accomplish your objectives and ensure that the rewards of a lifetime of work pass to your heirs.

-More planning tips:
+More planning tips